tuffee88/d3d12ProxyEdrDx11_0/README.md

 -Place the new "fake" d3d12.dll in the elden ring game folder, too (where eldenring.exe is located)

+-Disable EasyAnti-Cheat:
+1. Rename start_protected_game.exe to start_protected_game_original.exe
+2. Create a copy of eldenring.exe and rename this copy to start_protected_game.exe -> Note that only offline play will work, not disabling EasyAnti-Cheat should result in a crash with a "untrusted system files" message (or similar) and might get you banned if otherwise

 -Try to launch elden ring, now you should get past the white screen :-)

 Hints:
 - The WSOD is just a symptom and apparently has different causes - only try this if you exhausted all other possible causes any your GPU is the likely culprit
 - You may need to use a version of elden ring with copy protection removed, this change is likely to trigger anti-cheat and anti-debugging/drm measures, so don't expect this to play nice with the retail version
-- Try to start eldenring.exe directly, not via the start_protected_game.exe (EasyAnti-Cheat has to be disabled, so only offline play should work)
+- Try to start eldenring.exe directly, not via the start_protected_game.exe (EasyAnti-Cheat has to be disabled, so only offline play should work - see instructions above)
 - Maybe grab DebugView (https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) and watch the eventlog while launching elden ring:
 You should see some debug messages from the fake dll like this: